Create and Connect a Micronaut Application to a Google MySQL Database

 A single IP or a range of IP Addresses in the CIDR notation. -

-This is the local IP address where the application is running.
+This is an environment variable that you should have previously defined and corresponds to the local IP address where the application is running.
 You can find out the value your local machine by visiting http://whatismyip.akamai.com/.

 You might be prompted to enable the Google SQL Admin API: